couchbase/cbft/DESIGN.md

 For those who haven't read about or have forgotten about the design of cbft (couchbase full-text server), here are some main concepts.

-* Multiple cbft nodes can be operated as cluster when they share the same configuration (or Cfg) backend database.
+* Multiple cbft nodes can be operated together as a cluster when they share the same configuration (or Cfg) backend database.
 For the cbftint project, we plan to use ns-server's metakv configuration system as the Cfg backend.

 * An index in cbft is split or partitioned into multiple index partitions (or PIndexes).
+A PIndex has a 1-to-1 relationship with a bleve full-text index.

-This partitioning happens at index creation or definition time and does not change over the life of the index.
+* This index partitioning int PIndexes happens at index creation time (index definition time).
+To keep things simple, we assume the number of partitions in the early versions of cbft will not change over the life of an index.

-* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which (copies of) PIndexes can change.  e.g., when there are zero PIndex replicas configured, and cbft node 004 is added to a cluster, responsibility for "PIndex af977b" is reassigned by cbft's "planner" subsystem from cbft node 003 to cbft node 004.
+* As the cbft cluster topology changes, however, the assignment of which cbft nodes are responsible for which PIndexes can change. e.g., cbft node 000 is responsibile for "PIndex af977b".
+When a second cbft node 001 joins the cbft cluster, the "planner" subsystem in cbft might reassign that PIndex from cbft node 000 to cbft node 001.

-* With regards to PIndex partitioning, a PIndex is configured (at index definition time) with a data-source that has one or more source partitions (VBuckets).
+* With regards to PIndex partitioning, a PIndex is configured (at index definition time) with a data-source (like a couchbase bucket).
+  That data-source will have one or more source partitions (VBuckets).
   For example, the beer-sample bucket has 1024 VBuckets.
 So, we could say something like...
   * "PIndex af977b" is assigned to cover VBuckets 0 through 199;
   * "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
-  * and so on up to VBucket 1023.
+  * and so on with more PIndexes up to VBucket 1023.

-* A PIndex can be replicated, where each PIndex instance or replica will be independently built up from from direct DCP streams from KV engines.
+* A PIndex can be replicated, where each PIndex replica will be independently built up from from direct DCP streams from KV engines.
   That is, cbft uses star topology for PIndex replication instead of chain topology.
+So, we could say something like...
+  * "PIndex af977b", which is assigned to cover VBuckets 0 through 199,
-So, when there is 1 replica configured for an index (so, 2 copies), we could say something like "PIndex af977b has been assigned to cbft nodes 003 and 004".
-When cbft node 004 is removed from the cluster, then the instances of "PIndex af977b was reassigned to cbft nodes 003 and 002".
+  is assigned to cbft nodes 001 and 004.
+  * When cbft node 004 is removed from the cbft cluster, then "PIndex af977b is reassigned to cbft nodes 001 and 002.

 -------------------------------------------------
 # cbftint Design